exploratory-io/book/tutorials/quick-start.md

 * Share Charts in **Reproducible** Way
 * Create **Note** to Share insights

-If you have any questions while you go through the steps, feel free to ask by sending emails to support@exploratory.io or sending messages in the chart window on [our web site](https://exploratory.io).
+If you have any questions while you go through the steps, feel free to ask by sending emails to support@exploratory.io or sending messages in the chat window on [our web site](https://exploratory.io).

 ## Download Flight Delay sample data